Wilfred/bfc/docs/faq.md

 ## Why did you do this?

 BF is a really good language for learning about compilers.
+With only eight operations, it's way more feasible to build elaborate features like compile-time evaluation.
+Also, it's fun.

 ## What license is bfc under?